-The Magpies boss was fined £90,000 and formally warned by his club in the wake of the incident, while the Football Association have also handed him a seven-game ban
+The Magpies boss was fined and warned by his club after the incident, while the Football Association handed him a seven-game ban.

-Newcastle formally warned Pardew and fined him £100,000 in the immediate aftermath of the incident, but opted not to dismiss the former West Ham boss.
+Newcastle formally warned Pardew and fined him 100,000 pounds in the immediate aftermath of the incident, but opted not to dismiss the former West Ham boss.

-Speaking in his first press conference since learning his punishment from the FA, Pardew thanked his club for the backing they have given him.
+Speaking in his first press conference since learning his punishment from the FA, Pardew thanked his club for the backing it has given him.

-Assistant manager John Carver will take charge against Fulham on Saturday, and Pardew insisted that Newcastle are fully prepared for their visit to the relegation-threatened club.
+Assistant manager John Carver will take charge against Fulham on Saturday, and Pardew insisted that Newcastle is fully prepared for its visit to the relegation-threatened club.

 "Our game plan is in place.
-John Carver knows it inside-out and I trust him 100% to deliver it," Pardew added.
+John Carver knows it inside-out and I trust him 100 percent to deliver it," Pardew added.

 Captain Fabricio Coloccini is poised to rejoin the first team after missing the win at Hull due to a family bereavement, a return that Pardew feels will be key in helping the team manage his absence from the dugout.

-"Coloccini will come back into the team and he is important," Pardew explained.
+"Coloccini will come back into the team and he is important," Pardew said.
 "His captaincy needs to step up a level over the next three games."